Thai central bank cuts policy rate by 25 bps, as expected

 "The Committee assesses that, given apparent economic slowdown as well as heightened risks, monetary policy can be more accommodative," the central bank said in a statement, though it also acknowledged there was limited policy space.

-The BOT said it expects the economy to grow by 2.2 per cent this year and 1.5 per cent in 2026, compared with previous forecasts of 2.2 per cent and 1.6 per cent respectively.
+The BOT said it still expects the economy to grow by 2.2 per cent this year but it has cut its forecast for 2026 to 1.5 per cent, from 1.6 per cent previously.
 Growth was 2.5 per cent last year.

-All but one of 27 economists in a Reuters poll had forecast a quarter-point rate cut this week.
-One had predicted the rate would remain steady at 1.50 per cent.

-Wednesday's reduction was the fifth since October 2024, with rates down by a total of 125 basis points.
+Wednesday's cut, expected by 26 of 27 economists in a Reuters poll, was the fifth since October 2024, with rates down by a total of 125 basis points.

+Gareth Leather, senior Asia Economist at Capital Economics, said he expected two more rate cuts by the end of next year.

+"The near-term outlook remains subdued, with soft private consumption and weak government spending set to weigh on growth through next year," Leather said in a report.

+"The Committee agrees to escalate the close monitoring of baht movements and consider approaches to manage foreign exchange transactions that exert significant pressures on the baht," the central bank said.

+The headline inflation forecast for this year was cut to -0.1 per cent, from flat previously, and for 2026 it was cut to 0.3 per cent from 0.5 per cent.
+The BOT said the subdued inflation reflected lower global energy prices and government subsidies, and that deflationary risks were low.

-Among those who provided a longer-term outlook on rates in the poll, 13 of 23 economists expected the policy rate to fall to 1.00 per cent in the first quarter of 2026.
+The central bank's next interest rate meeting is on February 25, after the national elections.
+Among economists who provided a longer-term outlook on rates in the poll, 13 of 23 expected the policy rate to fall to 1.00 per cent in the first quarter of 2026.
 The remaining 10 saw it at 1.25 per cent.